Coast Daylight

 The Coast Daylight, originally known as the Daylight Limited, was a passenger train on the Southern Pacific Railroad (SP) between Los Angeles and San Francisco, California, via SP's Coast Line.
 It was advertised as the "most beautiful passenger train in the world," carrying a particular red, orange, and black color scheme.
-The train operated from 1937 until 1974, one of the few passenger trains retained by Amtrak in 1971.
+The train operated from 1937 until 1974, being retained by Amtrak in 1971.
 Amtrak merged it with the Coast Starlight in 1974.

 History

 Southern Pacific

-Southern Pacific introduced the Daylight Limited on April 28, 1922.
-The train operated on a 13-hour schedule between the Third and Townsend Depot in San Francisco and Central Station in Los Angeles, running on Fridays and Saturdays only.
-In 1922 and 1923, the train ran seasonally, beginning in April and ending in November.
-Daily operation began in July 1923.
-The SP shortened the running time to 12 hours for the 1924 season.
-Until the late 1920s, it made no intermediate stops (except for servicing).
-Its 12-hour schedule was two hours shorter than any other train on its route.
+By the mid-1920s, increased population of automobiles and state highways had begun to erode the Southern Pacific's (SP) local patronage.
+Despite this, SP's long-distance services were less affected, and their ridership remained strong.
+On April 28, 1922, SP introduced the Daylight Limited, a luxury train service which operated on a 13-hour schedule between the Third and Townsend Depot in San Francisco and Central Station in Los Angeles, running on Fridays and Saturdays only.
+Additionally, the train ran seasonally from April to November.
+The Daylight Limited resumed operation in April 1923 and was gradually expanded by mid-July on a daily schedule.
+In 1924, SP shortened the train's running time to 12 hours for the season.
+By 1927, the Daylight Limited became the world's longest non-stop run, although it only stopped twice for refueling service.
+By this time, the Daylight Limited was advertised as the "fastest train in the West".
+In 1928, the Limited word was dropped from the train's name due to a few intermediate stops being added to the Daylight's schedule.

-The streamlined Daylight began on March 21, 1937, pulled by GS-2 steam locomotives on a 9 3/4-hour schedule.
+The streamlined Daylight began on March 21, 1937, on a 9 3/4-hour schedule.
 It was the first of the Daylight series that later included the San Joaquin Daylight, Shasta Daylight, Sacramento Daylight, and Sunbeam.
-Coach fare San Francisco to Los Angeles was $9.47 one way; in 1938 it dropped to $6 to match Santa Fe's Golden Gates.
+The one-way fare while boarding coach class from San Francisco to Los Angeles is $9.47, while the round trip fare is $14.